-We met regularly with Officers as part of our liaison meeting structure and continue to be in discussions with finance staff regarding emerging developments and to ensure the audit process is smooth and effective.
-We have been notified of expectations to the accounts production and audit completion timetable.
+We met with Finance Officers in July an August as part of our regular liaison meetings and continue to be in discussions with finance staff regarding emerging developments and to ensure the audit process is smooth and effective.
+We also met with your Chief Executive to discuss the Authority's strategic priorities and plans.